-Compressed Air – You can try use compressed air to clean the mechanical switch and to make it work again normally.
-Remove the key-cap, press the switch and blow air using a compressed air can or duster in the switch and repeat this process two or three times.
-Well it is not guaranteed that the switch will come back to normal functionality eliminating chatter but it can work sometimes if the chattering is due to dust related issue.
+Compressed Air – You can try to use compressed air to clean the mechanical switch and to make it work again normally.
+Remove the key cap, press the switch and blow air using compressed air can or duster in the switch, and repeat this process two or three times.
+Well, it is not guaranteed that the switch will come back to normal functionality eliminating chatter but it can work sometimes if the chattering is due to dust-related issues.

 Tapping it constantly – Tap the defected key hard multiple times and see if the problem goes away.
-Some users have reported to solve key chatter issue like this but I do not recommended this method as you can cause more harm to the switch and making the problem worse.
-Not Recommended but for knowledge purpose.
+Some users have reported solving key chatter issues like this but I do not recommend this method as you can cause more harm to the switch and make the problem worse.
+Not Recommended but for knowledge purposes.

 Replace Faulty Switch – Replace the faulty switch with a new one and your problem should go away.
-This method is not for everyone as it requires opening up your keyboard, de-soldering and soldering the switch, which only experienced users who have good technical know how can do it.
+This method is not for everyone as it requires opening up your keyboard, de-soldering, and soldering the switch, which only experienced users who have good technical know-how can do it.
 You can buy Cherry MX mechanical switches online but other Cherry MX clone switches can be hard to find.
-This is also a very risky procedure and should not attempted by a noob or novice user, otherwise you may end up damaging your whole keyboard.
+This is also a very risky procedure and should not be attempted by a noob or novice user, otherwise, you may end up damaging your whole keyboard.

-Replacement (RMA) – You can issue a RMA request and get a replacement if your keyboard is under warranty period.
-Well this sounds good but you will never know that the replacement keyboard is completely free from key chattering because this problem may arise in the new replaced keyboard too after some time.
-It is a very time consuming process too and can hamper your productivity.
-So, it is up to you that whether you want to take this chance or not, because it may happen that the replacement piece may come with bigger problems compared to the older one.
+Replacement (RMA) – You can issue an RMA request and get a replacement if your keyboard is under warranty period.
+Well, this sounds good but you will never know that the replacement keyboard is completely free from key chattering because this problem may arise in the newly replaced keyboard too after some time.
+It is a very time-consuming process too and can hamper your productivity.
+So, it is up to you whether you want to take this chance or not, because it may happen that the replacement piece may come with bigger problems compared to the older one.

 Best Way to Fix Key Chatter in Mechanical Keyboards

-Follow the steps mentioned below to fix chattering issue with your mechanical keyboard.
+Follow the steps mentioned below to fix the chattering issue with your mechanical keyboard.

 Step 1.
 Download the Keyboard Chattering Software from here.